anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 - **High-level IR**: A Tree representation of the source code, easier to analyze and optimize.
 - **Low-level IR/ Linear/Three-address code IR**: Each instruction typically has one destination and up to two source operands.
 Closer to assembly language

 Ferry uses a simple IR representation that is built for the purpose of this compiler.
 The IR is a tree representation of the code, where each node represents an operation or a value.
 I could have also used `LLVM IR` as the intermediate representation, but the learning curve is steep, and I wanted to keep it simple.
-Doing so, would actually have made the compiler more robust and powerful.
+Doing so would actually have made the compiler more robust and powerful.

 The IR would look something like this: